ezrosent/frawk/info/overview.md

   doing nefarious or unwanted things with the user's machine.
-To help mitigate this, frawk implements a [static taint analysis](https://github.com/ezrosent/frawk/blob/master/src/input_taint.rs) that substantially limits the set of strings that can bepassed to the shell. frawk also provides an escape hatch for cases where the input is trusted or the analysis is to conservative: the `-A` flag opts users out of the taint analysis.
+To help mitigate this, frawk implements a [static taint analysis](https://github.com/ezrosent/frawk/blob/master/src/input_taint.rs) that substantially limits the set of strings that can be passed to the shell. frawk also provides an escape hatch for cases where the input is trusted or the analysis is to conservative: the `-A` flag opts users out of the taint analysis.
 I am open to feedback on extensions or modifications to this